 Typically, a settlement comes as part of the litigation process, after an individual has filed a legal claim against an asbestos company or trust fund.
 In jury trials, a verdict will be determined only if the parties do not reach a settlement agreement.
 Settlements and verdicts are distinct from veteran’s benefits and worker’s compensation, which are entitlements based on an individual’s employment history.

-Free 2018 Mesothelioma Legal Guide
+Request a Free 2018 Mesothelioma Legal Guide

 Mesothelioma Settlement vs. Verdict